workoneke/IMDB-Rating-of-Indian-Movies/README.md

 # IndianMoviesImdb-PoweBi
-Power BI Interactive Report on IMDB Rating of Indian Movies.
+Interactive Report on IMDB Rating of Indian Movies.

+Tools Used: Excel & Power BI.